How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each brown-red, opaque, oval-shaped, soft gelatin capsule, imprinted "ROA 10" contains isotretinoin 10 mg.
+Each brown-red, opaque, oval-shaped, soft gelatin capsule, imprinted "ROA 10" contains 10 mg of isotretinoin.
 Nonmedicinal ingredients: beeswax, black iron oxide, hydrogenated hydrolyzed starch, gelatin, glycerol, hydrogenated soybean oil, propylene glycol, red iron oxide, mannitol, partially hydrogenated soybean oil, shellac, sorbitol, soybean oil, and titanium dioxide.

-Each yellow, opaque, oval-shaped, soft gelatin capsule, imprinted "ROA 40" contains isotretinoin 40 mg.
+Each yellow, opaque, oval-shaped, soft gelatin capsule, imprinted "ROA 40" contains 40 mg of isotretinoin.
 Nonmedicinal ingredients: beeswax, black iron oxide, gelatin, glycerol, hydrogenated soybean oil, methylparaben, partially hydrogenated soybean oil, propylene glycol, propylparaben, quinoline yellow WS, shellac, soybean oil, sunset yellow FCF, and titanium dioxide.

 How should I use this medication?